Approximation Bounds for Recurrent Neural Networks with Application to Regression: Proof of Theorem

 \section{Proof of Theorem \ref{theorem: 1}}

-This section contains the proof of Theorem \ref{theorem: 1}, which characterizes the capability of RNNs to approximate a sequence of past-dependent H\"older functions.
+This section contains the proof of Theorem \ref{theorem: 1}, which shows that an RNN can approximate a sequence of past-dependent H\"older functions simultaneously.
 The basic idea is that if the output of an RNN at a time step can approximate a function, then by constructing a sequence of RNNs, each approximating a past-dependent function, and combining them into a larger RNN, we can simultaneously approximate a sequence of past-dependent functions.
 The problem then reduces to how to enable the output of an RNN at a single time step to approximate a function.
 We consider using FNNs as intermediaries.
 Proposition \ref{proposition: 3} demonstrates that any FNN can be represented by the output of an RNN at a single time step.
-The approximation of H\"older functions by FNNs has been well studied, as shown in \cite{yarotsky2017error, lu2021deep, shen2022optimal, jiao2023deep}.
-The following lemma illustrates this result.
+The approximation of H\"older functions by FNNs has been well studied, for example in \cite{yarotsky2017error, lu2021deep, shen2022optimal, jiao2023deep}.
+The following lemma, proved in Appendix \ref{sec: A.5}, formalizes this idea.